vict-t/Fetch-data-from-Thingspeak-API/README.md

 ## How to use the file
 1. Download the *fetchData.html* and *jquery-3.6.0.js* JQuery library file, assign them in the same directory
 2. Open the HTML file in a browser
-3. Data will be fetch from ThingSpeak every 30 second and refresh automatically if the data has changed.
+3. Data will be fetch from ThingSpeak every 30 second and It will refresh automatically if the data has changed.